 - 2.1 In accordance with the Constitution of the Academic Senate of California State University Channel Islands [1.10], the Senate is constituted as follows: - a.
-All tenured and probationary faculty are members of the Academic Senate. - b.
-Lecturer faculty may elect up to five (5) representatives to the Academic Senate.
-Lecturer representatives must be appointed to no fewer than six WTUs during the semester of their election.
-No more than two of the representatives of the lecturer faculty shall be from the same program. - c.
-The Associated Students of CI may appoint one representative. - d.
+All tenured and probationary faculty, all tenured and probationary librarian faculty, and all counselor faculty unit employees are members of the Academic Senate. - b.
+Temporary faculty may elect two (2) representatives to the Academic Senate. - c.
+The Associated Students of CSUCI may appoint one representative.

 All senators have a duty to attend Senate meetings whenever possible.
-Senators who cannot attend Academic Senate for one semester or longer may opt to leave the Senate for that period of time in order to reduce quorum.
-To do so, Senators must notify the Senate Chair in writing or via e-mail prior to the first Senate meeting of the semester indicating the duration of their absence.
+Elected representatives should report back to and solicit input from their constituencies.